-Dominance training, Balanced training, negative reinforcement, positive punishment based techniques (P+ -R) check chains, prong collars, e.collars, citronella etc).
+Dominance training, FLOODING, Balanced training, negative reinforcement, positive punishment based techniques (P+ -R) check chains, prong collars, e.collars, citronella, bark collars etc).
 Hidden femce systems, punishment trainers (Cesar Milan etc).
 We do not advocate giving or asking for advice that doesn't fit into the Force Free paradigm on this page including recommendation of trainers or aversives either on the group or privately.

-The group admins are entitled to deny entry to any member they choose.
-They are also allowed to unsub members that don’t comply with the house rules :-(
+The group admins are entitled to deny entry to any member they choose and are also allowed to unsub members that don’t comply with our house rules :-(

 Recommendations for specific medications, supplements (including ‘natural’ remedies) and doses are not permitted, as what helps one dog may be inappropriate or dangerous for another.
 Members should see a veterinarian to obtain a diagnosis and discuss treatment options.